The Path (The Last of Us): Filming

 Additional photography took place in Downtown Vancouver in September 2024, featuring a convoy of military vehicles.

 Production on the episode began in April 2024.
 Ksenia Sereda, the series's lead director of photography, worked on the episode with Hoar.
 Sereda avoided making the night scenes "overly blue", preferring to "preserve these very warm, almost muddy, dusty, rusty feeling to everything".
 The Seattle scenes were crafted with cooler, more humid tones than Jackson's "brown, Western texture".
 Scenes in Jackson were filmed on a 292500 sqft set built on a parking lot in Vancouver, used in the previous two episodes, featuring 45 partly constructed buildings.
+The interior hospital scenes were filmed in a studio in Vancouver; Sereda adapted the lighting to match Ellie's darkening emotions, for which they signalled Ramsey to change their facial expressions.

 Joel's house was a real home in Langley, and the interior was built on a soundstage specifically for the episode.
 Sereda wanted the lighting in the house to move from empty and cold on the ground floor to bright and warm upstairs, reflecting Ellie's journey.
-She cried while filming the scenes.
+Sereda cried while filming the scenes.
 Hoar wanted the camera to be "uncomfortably close" to characters to feel their pain; Sereda moved the camera closer as the scene progressed, culminating in a close shot when Ellie finds Joel's jacket.
 The cemetery scene was filmed over two days to maintain consistent lighting; the first day consisted of wide shots, while the second was close-ups.

-Four cameras were operating in the town hall scene, which encompassed six-and-a-half pages of script and was shot in one day; Sereda wanted to ensure several actors and their performances were captured, and Hoar felt requiring fewer takes from different angles made the performances more powerful.
-Additional photography took place in Downtown Vancouver—the exterior of the Guinness Tower and Oceanic Plaza—from September 13–17, featuring a convoy of military vehicles; West 16th Avenue was closed for the last two days, replicating the highway to Seattle with several broken vehicles.
-A separate unit filmed in the United States to match Ellie and Dina's journey, including in Montana.
+Four cameras were operating in the town hall scene, which encompassed six-and-a-half pages of script and was shot in one day; Sereda wanted to ensure several actors and their performances were captured, and Hoar felt fewer takes from different angles made the performances more powerful.
+Additional photography took place at the exterior of the Guinness Tower and Oceanic Plaza in Downtown Vancouver from September 13–17, featuring a convoy of military vehicles; West 16th Avenue was closed for the last two days, replicating the highway to Seattle with several broken vehicles.
+A separate unit filmed in the United States to match Ellie and Dina's journey.
 Seattle's skyline was crafted primarily with photography blended with computer-generated buildings and matte paintings.
+Due to weather issues, the scene at Joel's grave was filmed after the season's principal photography had wrapped in Montana—one of the few filmed in the United States.
+It was Ramsey and Merced's last scene together for the season.